 Karina is the author of CafeDelites and in her 'about me' says that she likes to create waistline-friendly recipes that are full of flavor.
 Life is too short for bland and boring.

-I agree, and her sheet pan salmon with colorful, crunchy bell peppers certainly delivers on both flavor and low calorie.
-If you can, purchase wild Pacific salmon rather than Atlantic farmed salmon.
-It is more flavorful and higher in Omega-3's.
+I agree, and her sheet pan salmon with colorful, crunchy bell peppers certainly delivers both flavor and low calories.
+If you can, purchase wild Pacific salmon rather than Atlantic-farmed salmon.
+It is more flavorful and higher in Omega-3s.

-I've yet to meet the person who doesn't love nachos, but you don't have to go to the neighborhood pub to get them.
-Maegan (TheBakerMama) makes a sheet-pan of nachos large enough for a crowd (or a couple of teenagers).
+I've yet to meet a person who doesn't love nachos, but you don't have to go to the neighborhood pub to get them.
+Maegan (TheBakerMama) makes a sheet pan of nachos large enough for a crowd (or a couple of teenagers).